-The answer to this question is difficult to pin to one food or another.
-The reason for this is that it depends on the food and the nutrient and how the product is prepared.
-For example: frozen blueberries have higher levels of ascorbic acid than fresh varieties, but the same amount of riboflavin as fresh in studies.
-For more details, review these studies: 1) Krebs-Smith, et al., 2) Frozen Food Foundation, 3) Rickman, et al., 4) Rickman, et al., 5) Bouzari, et al., and 6) Bouzari, et al. What we know is that frozen fruits and vegetables are as healthy as fresh.
+The answer to this question is not straightforward as we can’t say any fruits or vegetables are more nutritious frozen or fresh.
+The reason for this is that it depends on the nutrients being measured and how the product is prepared.
+What we know is that both frozen and fresh fruits and vegetables are healthy choices.
 The best thing to do is eat a variety of fresh, frozen, canned, dried, and 100% juice to achieve ideal nutrition.

 Americans are failing to eat the recommended daily amount of fruits and vegetables.1 An easy solution – increase availability at home by keeping frozen produce on hand at home.
 But, are frozen fruits and veggies as healthy as fresh or are too many nutrients lost when they are processed?
 Turns out that frozen fruits and vegetables compare nutritionally to fresh, making them a healthy option to help increase consumption.2,3,4